stolostron/rhacm-docs/install/install_connected_tp.md

   Replace <docker_username> with your username for the distribution registry that you identified as the `docker-server`.
   Replace <docker_password> with your password or token for the distribution registry that you identified as the `docker-server`.

-6. Create the MultiClusterHub custom resource:

-  1. Create a `.yaml` file that defines the custom resource.
+6. Create the MultiClusterHub custom resource by creating a `.yaml` file that defines the custom resource.
 Your file should look similar to the following example:

   ```
   apiVersion: operators.open-cluster-management.io/v1beta1